Lotto Number Generator

 Simulation Programming and Analysis

-Simulations programming is another popular use of Excel.
-A Monte Carlo algorithm is often used to find solutions to mathematical problems (which may have many variables) that cannot easily be solved.
-This Monte Carlo simulation section illustrates two examples on how Excel VBA can be utilized for building simulation models.
-Hydraulic engineering and market analysis examples are demonstrated.
+Programming simulations is another popular use of Excel.
+A Monte Carlo algorithm is often used to find solutions to mathematical problems (which may have many variables) that cannot be easily solved.
+This Monte Carlo simulation section illustrates two examples of how Excel VBA can be utilized for building simulation models, specifically in hydraulic engineering and market analysis.

 Data Entry Forms